-Every two years, the Institute on the Formation of Knowledge announces a new research theme designed as a flexible guide to work undertaken at the Institute during that period.
-The 2016 -18 research theme is Comparing Practices of Knowledge.
+Every two years, the Stevanovich Institute on the Formation of Knowledge announces a new research theme designed to shape some of the work undertaken at the Stevanovich Institute during that period and to be the focus of our biannual conference.

 The research theme for 2018-2020 is “Genetic Medicine and Eugenics.”
 The dream of trying to perfect the human race through genetic intervention recently acquired a new life—and a very public one—by the announcement of the Chinese scientist claiming to have made the first babies resistant to HIV.
 His news and his experiment were almost universally condemned, but the question of what is moral, from the point of view of public opinion and medical advance, is not so easy to decide.
 Now more than ever, the relationship between medical intervention by such means as CRISPR and the discredited and racist science of eugenics demands exploration and intervention by scholars and thinkers from as many fields as possible: medicine, ethics, history, disability rights, anthropology, genetics, biology, politics, and others.